NFPA 70: How to Apply to Fire Safety Systems and Installations

 Article 210: This covers branch circuits, the smallest units of an electrical system that directly supply power to electrical equipment.
 It includes standards for circuit ratings, protection, and load calculations.

-• Article 760: This section is of particular interest to you, as it pertains specifically to fire alarm systems.
-It covers their power sources, circuit identification, installation, and more.
+- Article 760: This section is of particular interest to you, as it pertains specifically to fire alarm systems.
+NEC Article 760 covers fire alarm system power sources, circuit identification, installation, and more.

 Application of NFPA 70 to Fire Alarm Installations Directly